RABBIT HEMORRHAGIC DISEASE VIRUS (RHDV)

-Rabbits will only be adopted into homes that are rabbit-free and rabbit Critter Courtships will be suspended.
-Rabbits may still be adopted out in current pairs or groups.
+Bonded rabbits will only be adopted into homes that are rabbit-free.
+Rabbit Critter Courtships will be limited to households with fully vaccinated rabbits only.
 Now that the vaccine is available, all of our rabbits will be vaccinated for RHDV2 until further notice.

-No rabbits will be allowed at any events, including Nail Trim Clinics.
-MNPPR is working on creating a virtual training class to teach you how to trim your rabbit’s nails at home and will provide a link when available.
-If you arrive at an event with a rabbit, you will be asked to leave for the safety of your pet and others.
+No rabbits will be allowed at any events, with the exception of our Nail Trim Clinics.
+Please view our Nail Trim Clinic page for more information.
+If you arrive at a non-Nail Trim Clinic event with a rabbit, you will be asked to leave for the safety of your pet and others.

 In the event a rabbit needs to be transported by a member of the team, the volunteers are to wear gloves when handling, do not accept any used supplies, and practice proper sanitation per the USDA cleaning guidelines, especially if transporting using a MNPPR carrier.
 Drivers who have personal pet rabbits will not be permitted to transport rabbits or rabbit supplies until further notice.